isaka-james/machine-learning/README.md

 # Machine Learning in Rust

-Welcome to the Machine Learning library implemented in Rust!
+*Welcome to the Machine Learning library implemented in Rust!*

 This open-source library provides basic machine learning algorithms and utilities to facilitate the development of machine learning projects in Rust.

 ## Features

 - **Linear Regression**: Perform linear regression analysis on your data.
+- **Logistic Regression**: Perform the Logistic Regression.
 - **Easy to Use**: Simple API for integrating into your projects.
 - **Efficient**: Leverages Rust's performance and safety features.